 Organizations must make sure that their staff does not send sensitive information outside the network.
 Data loss prevention, or DLP, technologies can stop people from uploading, forwarding, or even printing critical information in an unsafe manner.

 - Email security

 Email gateways are the number one threat vector for a security breach.
 Attackers use personal information and social engineering tactics to build sophisticated phishing campaigns to deceive recipients and send them to sites serving up malware.
-An email security application blocks incoming attacks and controls outbound messages to prevent the loss of sensitive data.
+An email security application blocks incoming attacks and control outbound messages to prevent the loss of sensitive data.

-Firewalls put up a barrier between your trusted internal network and untrusted outside networks, such as the Internet.
+Firewalls put up a barrier between your trusted internal network and interested outside networks, such as the Internet.
 They use a set of defined rules to allow or block traffic.
 A firewall can be hardware, software, or both.
 Cisco offers unified threat management (UTM) devices and threat-focused next-generation firewalls.